luankefei/me-old/README.md

 ## About

-The morden best practice all in one.
+All the modern best practices in one site.

 ## Installation